ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

                 *   When an event has occurred, it is often described as having fired or been raised.
             -   Events trigger scripts
                 *   Events are said to trigger a function or script.
+*   How Events Trigger JS Code
+    -   When the user interacts with the HTML on a web page, there are three steps involved in getting it to trigger some JS code.
+Together these steps are known as event handling.
+        *   1. Select the element node(s) you want the script to respond to.
+            -   For example, if you want to trigger a function when a user clicks on a specific link, you need to get the DOM node for that link element.
+You do this using a DOM query.
+        *   2. Indicate which event on the selected node(s) will trigger the response.
+            -   Programmers call this binding and event to a DOM node.
+The previous two pages showed a selection of the popular events that you can monitor for.
+        *   3. State the code you want to run when the event occurs.
+            -   When the event occurs, on a specified element, it will trigger a function.
+This may be a named or an anonymous function.
+                *   The UI events that relate to the browser window, rather than the HTML page loaded in it, work with the window object rather than an element node.
+Examples include the events that occur when a requested page has finished loading, or when the user scrolls.
+Some events work with most element nodes, such as the mouseover event, which is triggered when the user rolls over any element.
+Other events only work with specific element nodes, such as the submit event, which only works with a form.